null

 Ancient heroes and literary sources

 In addition to the gods and goddesses of the Greek and Roman pantheons, there were also characters from the Trojan War, theIliad and theOdyssey.
 Rome, for its part, benefited from sources every bit as prestigious as Homer's two epics, Virgil'sAeneid and Ovid's Metamorphoses.
 Virgil'sAeneid chronicles the Trojan hero Aeneas, the mythical ancestor of the Roman people.
-Our two Empire-period engravings depict Aeneas' love affair with Dido, queen of Carthage, and his encounter with Helen, queen of Sparta.
+Our two Empire period engravings depict, respectively, Aeneas' love affair with the queen of Carthage, Dido, and his encounter with Helen, queen of Sparta.

 Hélène and Pâris in marble and alabasterHelen and Paris embracing in marble and alabaster